HL7/phd/input/intro-notes/StructureDefinition-PhdNumericObservation-notes.md

 This profile is used to map ACOM Numeric Observations.
 The measured value is reported as a floating number with an optional accuracy.
 In GHS the value is encoded as an IEEE 11073 FLOAT that indicates both precision and the number of significant digits.
 The `Observation.valueQuantity.value` element is required to honor the reported precision.
 See [Mder FLOATs and SFLOATs](MderFLOATsandSFLOATs.html) for instructions on handling S/FLOATs and their encoding to the valueQuantity .

 ### Mapping the unit code to FHIR
 The MDC unit code as provided by the PHD needs to be mapped to UCUM.
-In most cases this mapping is straight forward, but there can be some examples which are tricky.
-The MDC_DIM_TICK for the RR interval is just the number of ticks.
-However, the tick unit is given by the Clock.time-resolution attribute which is the number of ticks per second.
-So if clock resolution is 0.5 ms and the RR measurement is 3000, that means the RR interval is 1.5 seconds.
-One could also express the measurement in Hertz.
-When the units are converted in this manner, the value must be converted appropriately.
+See [Obtaining the Unit code]({{ output }}ObtainUnitCode.html) for details on how to obtain the unit code.

 <style>table, th, td {
 border: 1px solid black;